espocrm/documentation/docs/administration/2fa.md

 * Email (as of v7.0)
 * SMS (as of v7.0)

-Administrator needs to enable 2FA at Administration > Authentication.
+Administrator needs to enable 2FA at Administration > Authentication and select allowed methods.
 Then users can enable 2FA for their accounts.

 ## TOTP